Trackinsight

-Trackinsight is a privately held financial technology company headquartered in Biot, France.
+Trackinsight is a French financial technology company headquartered in Biot.
+The company offers global Exchange-traded Fund (ETF) data and selection services for professional investors, advisors, institutions and ETF industry participants.

+As of 2024, the firm operates in 6 different countries with 30 employees.

 History

-Trackinsight was founded in 2014 by Jean-René Giraud, co-founder and board member of Koris International.
+Trackinsight started in 2014 by late Jean-René Giraud, co-founder and board member of Koris International.

 The platform spun off from Koris International on October 17, 2016, when Trackinsight raised €2,500,000 from NewAlpha Asset Management and Aviva Group.

-As of June 2021, the firm operates as a global group with over 30 professionals based in New York, Toronto, London, Geneva, Paris, Amsterdam and Biot where the company was founded.